niculaionut/poetry/README.md

-their efforts are to no avail. though fiery wars engulf the meadows, one can still hear the finch's echoes. though blossoms falter under the wind's weight, your grace shall be forever pure and great.
+their efforts are to no avail. though fiery wars engulf the meadows, one can still hear the finch's echoes. though words are weak, impermanent, my love touches the firnament. though blossoms falter under the wind's weight, your grace shall be forever pure and great.